 The Board contracted with a commercial insurance company to provide employee group health insurance.
-In addition, the Board has established self-insurance plans to provide District employees with supplemental dental, hospital indemnity, disability, and vision coverage.
-The dental and hospital indemnity plans are for District employees and retirees, and their dependents, and the disability and vision plans are for District employees.
-The plans are administered through an internal service fund.
-Under the dental, hospital indemnity, and vision plans, the Board contributes employee premiums as a fringe benefit.
-The Board also contributes specified amounts for qualifying retirees to the hospital indemnity plan.
+In addition, the Board has established a self-insurance plan to provide District employees with supplemental dental coverage.
+The dental plan is for District employees and retirees, and their dependents.
+The plan is administered through an internal service fund.
+Under the dental plan, the Board contributes employee premiums as a fringe benefit.
 Employee dependent coverage and other coverage for retirees and their dependents are by prepaid premium.

-The claims liability of \$37,582 is reported in the internal service fund at June 30, 2019, to cover estimated incurred, but not reported, insurance claims payable of the employee supplemental insurance plans.
+The claims liability of \$33,310 is reported in the internal service fund at June 30, 2021, to cover estimated incurred, but not reported, insurance claims payable of the employee supplemental insurance plan.
 The following schedule represents the changes in claims liability for the past two fiscal years for the District's self-insurance program.

-Fiscal Year Beginning of Clar Fiscal Year Ch urrent Year Claims and Changes in Claims Estimates Payments Balance at Fiscal Year End 2017-18 \$ 42,881.49 \$ 434,291.69 \$ (4 438,265.18) \$ 38,908.00 2018-19 38,908.00 441,839.82 (4 443,165.82) 37,582.00
+Fiscal Year Beginning of Fiscal Year Liability Current Year Claims and Changes in Estimates Claims Payments Balance at Fiscal Year End 2019-20 \$ 37,582.00 \$ 438,898.46 \$(438,755.46) \$ 37,725.00 2020-21 37,725.00 390,161.09 (394,576.09) 33,310.00